bearstech/DjangoDevKit/README.txt

 - `django-webtest`_

-This package also add some console scripts:
+This package also install some console scripts:

 - **django-admin**: work like ``./django-admin.py``.